Chlorobium chlorochromatii: Metabolism

-C. chlorochromatii conducts anoxygenic photosynthesis which means it does not produce oxygen as a waste product like plants and cyanobacteria, this type of photosynthesis is exclusive to Bacteria.
+Chlorobium chlorochromatii conducts anoxygenic photosynthesis which means it does not produce oxygen as a waste product like plants and cyanobacteria, this type of photosynthesis is exclusive to Bacteria.
 In their electron transport chain reduced forms of sulfur, e.g., H_{2}S. These reduced forms of sulfur are used in the electron transport chain cyclic Photosystem 1 as electron donors to reduce NADP+ to NADPH.
 It grows under strictly anaerobic conditions as a photolithoautotroph.
 They grow best at a pH of 7.0-7.3 at 25 C in continuous light and absorb light maximally at 748 and 453 nm.

 Genome structure

-C. chlorochromatii contains a circular genome that contains 2,572,079 bp.
+Chlorobium chlorochromatii contains a circular genome that contains 2,572,079 bp.
 There are a total of 2047 genes contained on its chromosome.
 Of these 2047 genes, there are 1999 protein coding genes and 48 RNA coding genes.
 There are no pseudogenes contained within the chromosome of C. chlorochromatii.
 Data from DNA analysis suggests that genomes of green sulfur bacteria range between 2-3.3 Mb.
 From these data, it can be assumed that the total genome size of the consortium of C. aggregatum is less than 10 Mb in length.